atbcb/usab-uswds/_pages/about/budget-performance/par-fy2024/par-fy2024-51-note1.md

 ##### K. Retirement Plans

 The Access Board employees participate in either the CSRS or the FERS.
-The employees who participate in CSRS are beneficiaries of the agency's matching contribution, equal to seven percent of pay, distributed to their annuity account in the Civil Service Retirement and Disability Fund.
+The employees who participate in CSRS are beneficiaries of the Access Board matching contribution, equal to seven percent of pay, distributed to their annuity account in the Civil Service Retirement and Disability Fund.

 Prior to December 31, 1983, all employees were covered under the CSRS program.
 From January 1, 1984 through December 31, 1986, employees had the option of remaining under CSRS or joining FERS and Social Security.
 Employees hired as of January 1, 1987 are automatically covered by the FERS program.
 Both CSRS and FERS employees may participate in the federal Thrift Savings Plan (TSP).
 FERS employees receive an automatic agency contribution equal to one percent of pay and the Access Board matches any employee contribution up to an additional four percent of pay.
 For FERS participants, the Access Board also contributes the employer's matching share of Social Security.